okfde/datenschule.de/_workshops/umweltdatenwerkstatt.md

     prequisites:
         - "The Umweltdatenwerkstatt can help you to deepen your existing digital skills and to connect the dots between your areas of expertise and technology.
 Ideally: You have a good understanding of the potentials and challenges of digitization, you are active in a specific field (e.g. education, data journalism) and you want to apply your knowledge in practice.
 You should be used to working with spreadsheets and other digital tools."
         - laptop
-    ressources:
-        - '<a href="https://storyhunt.de/">The Story Hunt: Encover the EU</a>, Datenschule/ OpenBudgets, 2017'
-        - '<a href="https://datenschule.de/blog/2017/07/DS-Storyhunt-Wochenende/">Blogpost</a> and review of the Story Hunts, Datenschule, 2017'
-        - '<a href="https://schoolofdata.org/data-expeditions/">What is a Data-Expedition?</a>, School of Data, 2018'
     duration: 2 days
     costs: free of charge for you
     suitable_for: